 - (a) As an incentive to fulfill the Company's social responsibilities and continuously improve its medium-term performance and corporate value, the Company's common stock, with an established transfer restriction period, are delivered ex post according to the level of achievement of the Company's key management indicators as of the end of the evaluation period.
 The evaluation period is three fiscal years, and the initial evaluation period consists of the three fiscal years from the fiscal year ended March 31, 2023, which is the initial applicable fiscal year, to the fiscal year ending March 31, 2025.
-After the initial evaluation period, the evaluation period is the three fiscal years immediately preceding the granting year, and the common stock are granted every fiscal year (hereinafter referred to as the "Three-Year Rolling Period"). - (b) For the performance indicators during the initial evaluation period, as the management indicators that the Company focuses on, the Company selects ESG elements, including the response to ROE and climate change, and the amount of remuneration varies within a range from 80% to 120% according to the level of achievement of each indicator for the targets established by the Company.
-Since this system was introduced in the fiscal year ended March 31, 2023, and the initial evaluation period ends in the fiscal year ending March 31, 2025, there are no actual performance indicators for this evaluation period.
+After the initial evaluation period, the evaluation period is the three fiscal years immediately preceding the granting year, and the common stock are granted every fiscal year (hereinafter referred to as the "Three-Year Rolling Period"). - (b) For the performance indicators during the initial evaluation period, to promote the balance between enhancing shareholder value in the medium to long term and fulfilling social responsibility, as the management indicators that the Company focuses on, the Company selects ROE and ESG elements, including the response to climate change, and the amount of remuneration varies within a range from 80% to 120% according to the level of achievement of each indicator for the targets established by the Company.
+This system was introduced in the fiscal year ended March 31, 2023, and the final evaluation for the Initial Evaluation Period that ended March 31, 2025, was as described below.
 Considering the accelerating pace of change in the surrounding global business environment, the Company needs to constantly review the management indicators, etc. that the Company must focus on.
 Accordingly, the appropriateness of the management indicators, targets, etc., the progress in achieving them and other related matters are regularly reviewed by the Remuneration Committee and the Board of Directors and are revised as necessary.
 In addition, during the evaluation period, the Company will not provide this stock-based remuneration if the Board of Directors determines that the provision of the stock-based remuneration would be inappropriate, particularly in the event of a mishap or impropriety deemed critical from the perspective of the Company's key management indicators (clawback provisions).